phf/jb/README.md

 ## Usage

-If `StringAppend.java` contains a bunch of static methods annotated with `@Bench`, here's how you compile it (provided `jaybee.jar` is in the current directory):
+If `StringAppend.java` contains a bunch of  methods annotated with `@Bench`, here's how you compile it (provided `jaybee.jar` is in the current directory):

 ```
 $ javac -classpath jaybee.jar:.
 StringAppend.java